scotchANDsolder/XA-310/Assignments/Assignment04.md

 #### The Problem

-Given a two dimensional array of 50 US states and the number of National Parks in each state (See below), create a 3 new arrays which have the following:
+Given a two dimensional array of 50 US states and the number of National Parks in each state (See below), create 3 new arrays which have the following:
 - 1st Array: States with more than & equal to 4 National Park
 - 2nd Array: States with 1 to 3 National Parks
 - 3rd Array: States with no National Parks